mkudija/mkudija.github.io/notes/_md/Kid's Books.md

 	- *Go Dog Go*
 	- *Sam and the Firefly*
 - Matthew Reinhart
-	- Encyclopedia Prehistorica Dinosaurs : The Definitive Pop-Up
+	- Encyclopedia Prehistorica Dinosaurs: The Definitive Pop-Up
 - A. A. Milne:
 	- *Winnie the Pooh*
 	- *The House at Pooh Corner*